nhardt/footnote/README.md

 #### Users

 Users are added locally using the name they are to you.
-You also add their devices by hand, or from a trusted peer.
+You also add their devices by hand, or from a trusted peer, or from an identity export.

-There is a special "me" user.
-Any devices you add to the "me" user are sync'd fully between each other.

-Each user has a single primary device.
-Internal to your devices, they will all sync to primary.
-The user is in charge of this.
-If two devices attempt to sync and both are marked as primary, sync'ing will be blocked and the user will be notified.
+Details: [docs/users.md]

 #### Devices